Grey seal: Description

-This is a fairly large seal, with bulls in the eastern Atlantic populations reaching 1.95–2.3 m long and weighing 170–310 kg; the cows are much smaller, typically 1.6–1.95 m long and 100–190 kg in weight.
+The grey seal is large and heavy: In the eastern Atlantic, males are typically 1.95–2.3 m long and weigh 170–310 kg; the females are much smaller, typically 1.6–1.95 m long and 100–190 kg in weight.
 Individuals from the western Atlantic are often much larger, with males averaging up to 2.7 m and reaching a weight of as much as 400 kg and females averaging up to 2.05 m and sometimes weighing up to 250 kg.
 Record-sized bull grey seals can reach about 3.3 m in length.
 A common average weight in Great Britain was found to be about 233 kg for males and 154.6 kg for females whereas in Nova Scotia, Canada, adult males averaged 294.6 kg and adult females averaged 224.5 kg.

-It is distinguished from the smaller harbor seal by its straight head profile, nostrils set well apart, and fewer spots on its body.
-Wintering hooded seals can be confused with grey seals as they are about the same size and somewhat share a large-nosed look but the hooded has a paler base colour and usually evidences a stronger spotting.
-Grey seals lack external ear flaps and characteristically have large snouts.
-Bull greys have larger noses and a less curved profile than harbor seal bulls.
-Males are generally darker than females, with lighter patches and often scarring around the neck.
-Females are silver grey to brown with dark patches.
+Colours and patterns are highly variable.
+Males tend to have a light pattern on a dark background, while females tend to have the opposite — a dark pattern on a light background, often with a noticeably light belly.
+The neck and chest of males tend to be wrinkled and scarred, while females are smoother.
+Males have an especially wide muzzle.
+Males have a large, visible opening on the lower abdomen, while females have no obvious openings.
+Juveniles are often a solid colour, and can be difficult or impossible to sex.
+About 1 in 400 seal pups are melanistic, where they have a solid black coat.